katzenpost/katzenpost/drafts/decoy_traffic.rst

 most notable example of a protocol making use of an ARQ scheme is TCP.

-The [LOOPIX]_ design achieves it's security goals of sender and receiver unobservability (although, it does no achieve perfect receiver unobservabilty) with respect to compromised providers and passive network observers.
+The [LOOPIX]_ design achieves it's security goals of sender and receiver unobservability with respect to compromised providers and passive network observers.
 It does so by using two types of client decoy traffic.
-In Katzenpost design, on the contraty, clients must use three types of decoy traffic to accomplish the same security goals.
+In the Katzenpost design, clients must use two SURB loops instead of the routing loops that are described in the Loopix paper.
+This is because client Providers never receive decoy traffic and instead only receive SURB replies.

 1.1 Conventions Used in This Document
 -------------------------------------